 You’re craving something juicy, something tangy, something sweet, maybe even something a little tart… what satisfies all these qualities?
 How about some citrus fruit!
 Citrus fruits are delicious and aesthetically pleasing with their bright outer rinds.
 However, these fruits are more than meets the eye; they also provide a rich source of vitamins, minerals, and daily fiber with beneficial phytochemicals to boot!
-Let’s compare nutrients between two of the most popular citrus fruits, oranges and grapefruits.
+Let’s compare the nutrients between two of the most popular citrus fruits, oranges, and grapefruits.

 Oranges, the fruit named after the color of its skin, is sweet tasting with a thin rind and a diameter of about two to three inches.
 In just two to three inches though, these babies pack a nutritional punch.
 One orange offers over 170 different phytonutrients and more than 60 different flavonoids!
 With numbers like those, oranges are loaded with anti-inflammatory, anti-tumor, and blood clot inhibiting properties.
 The phytonutrients in oranges are specifically called polyphenols which specialize in additional anti-allergenic, and anti-viral effects.
 There’s also research being conducted studying the possible connection between polyphenols and brain function such as learning and memory.